WESTERN & CENTRAL PANAMA BIRDING TOUR: DETAILED ITINERARY

 Western & Central Panama: Day 12 After some final birding at Nusagandi and after reluctantly parting from our hosts at Burbayar Lodge, we shall visit a patch of woodland in the upper Bayano Valley where we should find the restricted-range Black Antshrike in addition to some more widespread species such as Jet Antbird.

-Afterwards, we will continue our journey to Panama City airport where the tour ends this afternoon.
+Afterwards, we will continue our journey to Panama City airport where the tour ends in the late afternoon or early evening.

 PANAMA CITY & PANAMA CANAL AREA PRE-TOUR EXTENSION